JanStrauss/Buildr/README.md

 ####/top command
 Ports the user to the highest Block at its current position

-####Airfloor
-place a block/blocks in x height over the user
+#### /airfloor command
+this command allows you to place one block or even a floor direct above yourself.
+usage: /airfloor <material (name or id)> <height (the block beneath you would be 0)> <size (square side length)>

 ####/give command
-gives items directly to a player
+gives items directly to a player or yourself.
+`/give 4` would give yourself a stack of 64 Cobblestone;
+`/give stone 20` would give yourself a stack of 20 Stone;
+`/give noob 20 40` would give noob a stack of 40 Glass;

 ####/clearinv command
 wipes the inventory